openhive-network/haf/src/hive_fork_manager/Readme.md

 The fork manager enables multiple Hive apps to use a single block database and process blocks completely independently of each other (apps do not need to place locks on the shared blockchain data tables).

-Hive block data is stored in two separated, but similar tables: irreversible and reversible blocks.
-Whenever a block becomes irreversible, hived uses the hive_fork_manager api to signal that the associated data should be moved from the reversible tables to the irreversible tables.
+Hive block data is stored in main tables (e.g. `hafd.blocks`), distinguished by `fork_id`.
+Whenever a block becomes irreversible, hived uses the hive_fork_manager api to signal that the associated data should be marked as irreversible (fork_id=1) and other forks removed.

 A HAF app groups its tables into a named "context".
 A context name can only be composed of alphanumerical characters and underscores.
 An app's context holds information about its processed events, blocks, and the fork which is now being processed by the app.
 These pieces of information are enough to automatically create views which combine irreversible and reversible block data seamlessly for queries by the app.
 The auto-constructed view names use the following template: '{context_schema}.{blocks|transactions|multi_signatures|operations}_view'.